APPTAINER.. _deploy_mspass_on_HPC:

 fi

 Notice that all this shell script does is set several environment variables that all begin with the string MSPASS_.
 The first one set is MSPASS_HOME.
 It is used like many software packages to define the home base for the software.
-In the MsPASS case it is used to define the location of the singularity container needed to run MsPASS.
+In the MsPASS case it is used to define the location of the container needed to run MsPASS.
 If you created a private copy of the container in the section above you will not need to alter this parameter at all.
 If multiple people at your institute run MsPASS, there may be a master copy of the MsPASS container you can use in this definition.
 If so insert that path for this parameter.

-The next line, which sets the environment variable SINGULARITY_BIND, is a bit more obscure.
+The next line, which sets the environment variable APPTAINER_BIND, is a bit more obscure.
 Full understanding of why that incatation is necessary requires the concept of how to “bind” a file system to the container.
-A starting point is the singularity documentation found here.
+A starting point is the apptainer documentation found here.
 Briefly, the idea is much like a file system “mount” in unix.
 The comma separated list of directory names will be visible to your application as if it were a local file system.
 For the example above, that means your python script can open files in directories “/N/slate/pavlis” or “/N/scratch/pavlis”.
 Provided you have write permission to those directories you can also create file(s) and subdirectories under that mount point.
 Finally, note it is possible to also mount a file system on one of two standard mount points in the container: “/mnt” and “/home”.
 That can be convenient, for example, to utilize a database created with docker where files were similarly “bound” to /home so that “dir” entries in wf database collections do not resolve.

 The four variables MSPASS_WORK_DIR, MSPASS_DB_DIR, MSPASS_LOG_DIR, and, MSPASS_WORKER_DIR define key directories needs to work.
 There use is as follows: